christiam/sample_workflows/README.md

 We've dockerized BLAST for our pipelines for a couple of different reasons.
 One is that it makes the setup of BLAST on a cloud instance very simple.
 Another is that docker plays nicely with CWL.

 ### Where can I run these?
-So far, these workflows have been run on a Ubuntu 18.0.4 with the following packages installed:
+So far, these workflows have been run on a Ubuntu 18.0.4 instance with the following packages installed:
 * git
 * cwltool
 * vim